 - practice as a professional social worker in a knowledgeable, competent, reflective and responsible manner

-- understand and assess the complex individual, family, societal and systemic factors that contribute to the issues experienced by people who use social work services
+- understand and assess the complex individual, family, societal and systemic factors that contribute to the issues experienced by social work clients

-- articulate the theory, rationale and methods involved in various professional practice approaches and demonstrate the ability to apply these approaches differentially
+- articulate the theory, rationale and methods involved in various professional practice approaches and demonstrate the ability to utilise these approaches differentially

 - identify, interpret and respond professionally to the major social justice issues facing Australian society and the international community

-- show awareness of the historical, cultural and interpersonal contexts that affect how First Nations Australians approach social work services, and demonstrate ways of moving toward mutual trust and engagement
+- show awareness of the historical, cultural and interpersonal contexts that affect how Aboriginal Australians approach social work services, and demonstrate ways of moving toward mutual trust and engagement

 - conduct, analyse, interpret and contribute to the current research related to social issues, social policy and social work practice